 Merino Wool Clothing for Hot and Cold Climate

-Merino wool is a traveler’s best friend; it keeps the wearer cool in hot climate and warm in cold climate, it’s naturally antibacterial to kill the body odour funk of a long-distance flight, is more durable, stain resistant, and requires less trips to the laundromat than cotton, keeps its shape longer than cotton, and it wicks sweat away like magic –making it an incredibly great gift idea for someone going travelling.
+Merino wool is a traveler’s best friend; it keeps the wearer cool in hot climate and warm in cold climate, it’s naturally antibacterial to kill the body odour funk of a long-distance flight, is more durable, stain resistant, requires less trips to the laundromat than cotton, keeps its shape longer than cotton, and it wicks sweat away like magic –making Merino wool the stuff of incredibly great gifts for someone traveling abroad.

 Merino wool is the best gift for travelers that are hard to shop for due to it’s sheer practicality.
 Prioritize your purchase based on layers; start with undergarments and work your way up.
 Merino wool underwear is very comfortable and feels better to the touch than cotton or synthetics, and outer layers are fashionable enough to conceal their utility.
 Because nobody wants to wear “tourist clothes”.